gmlewis/bible-codes/TheLittleBook.md

 And so my angel will descend from the heavens, having the key to the bottomless pit and a great chain with which he will bind Satan in the bottomless pit for a thousand years and set the seal so that he should deceive the nations no more for a thousand years.
 At the end of my thousand-year reign, Satan will be loosed from the abyss for a little season.
 He will go out to deceive the nations in the four quarters of the earth, Gog and Magog to gather them together as the sand of the sea, and he will attack the camp of saints and surround the holy city, and fire will come down from Yahweh and will utterly consume them.
 And the devil that deceived them will be bound and cast alive into that great lake of fire, which burns with brimstone in the hottest flames of blue.
 And there will be great recompense of evil and great justice will be served on the Satan’s own head, his fallen angels, and all who joined their rebellion; and never again will they arise, and they will be utterly forgotten; and never again will they come to mind.
 Then Yahweh will make a new heaven and a new earth, and he will make his abode among men, and in peace and harmony will it be forevermore, and never again will there be a time of trouble, and they shall never again sin, neither through pride nor ungodliness, and all their days will be blessed.
-I am the resurrected Nazarene who died to sin once and who dies no more.
+I am the resurrected Nazarene who died to sin once and who dies no more.
-I am Yeshua, even your true Messiah, whom Yahweh has sent to fulfill the promises made to the Fathers.
+I am Yeshua, even your true Messiah, whom Yahweh has sent to fulfill the promises made to the Fathers.
-I am he whose eyes are a flame of fire ,and on my head many crowns.
+I am he whose eyes are a flame of fire ,and on my head many crowns.
-I am Lord of Lords and King of Kings, and in righteousness I come to judge and make war.
+I am Lord of Lords and King of Kings, and in righteousness I come to judge and make war.
-I am he who will direct and lead my 144,000, and they will sing a new song that no man can learn.
+I am he who will direct and lead my 144,000, and they will sing a new song that no man can learn.
-I am he who will defeat Satan’s kingdom, and I will bruise his head.
+I am he who will defeat Satan’s kingdom, and I will bruise his head.
-I am he whom Yahweh has sent for salvation of all who believe, and my time has come.
+I am he whom Yahweh has sent for salvation of all who believe, and my time has come.
 Behold!
 Judgment comes and the times are now.

 23